celiason/architecture/README.md

 ### Model results

 Overall the model did pretty well, predicting over 85% home types correctly in the validation data set.
 The confusion matrix below shows how actual home types (validated by a human, me in this case) match up with predicted home types.

 ![](reports/figures/confusion_matrix.png)

 Here are some examples of homes in the validation set classified correctly (green) and incorrectly (red, with predicted type on top and actual type below).

 ![](reports/figures/learn_results.png)

 ## Feature engineering

+- __House price__: I fit models without log-transformation and looked at quantile-quantile plots to check normality of the model residuals.
+Generally, the residuals were normally distributed so I used raw home prices as the response variable in the model.
 - __Alpha diversity__: I borrowed from the field of Ecology to define architectural diversity as the 'alpha' diversity, that is, the number of distinct home types in a given radius (i.e., a neighborhood block)
 - __Home density__: I calculate the number of homes in a one block radius to get a feature that captures the density of homes in an area, with the idea being that denser neighborhood should drive up home prices due to accessibility to nearby parks and events. <!--(exclusion principal? is architectural diversity a result of builders building different home styles or random?) -->
 - __Inverse Simpson index__: The inverse Simpson index is a measure of diversity ranging from 0 to 1.
 For an area that has only two types of objects (say bungalow homes and victorian homes), the index ranges from 0 (all homes of the same type) to 0.5 (the case where homes are split evenly into 50% bungalow and 50% victorian).
 The prediction would be that home prices would increase with the Simpson index.
+- __Home types__: I used `pd.get_dummies()` to create binary variables for home types (i.e., bungalow: yes or no)
+- __Home type probability__: Since many home types were predicted with low probabilities by the CNN, I wanted to account for this in my model.
+I used weighted least squares regression (WLS) with `var_weights = df['probability']` in the `glm` function.
 <!-- - Other features (home value, year built, number of bedrooms, number of bathrooms, square footage, lot size) were taken from the Redfin scraped data. -->
 <!-- - __Latitude and longitude__ may also predict home values and architectural styles -->